He awa whiria: the tidal streams of interstellar objects: Stream Simulations

 Remarkably, the density of points tends to be greatest fairly near the progenitor of the stream --- despite the fact that in this example model the progenitor has not produced any new ISOs in 10 Gyr, since its initial high-discharge/high rate of supply event.
 This density effect does not appear to be particular to this particular time or stream.
 It seems to arise from the fact that the modal angular momentum of particles ejected by the stream is the same as the angular momentum of the progenitor itself.
 This overdensity of stream material around the progenitor is superficially similar to the proposed halo of $\sim 10^7$ ISOs gravitationally bound to the Sun \citep{penarrubia_Halo_2023}, with this number set by an equilibrium between new gravitational captures and tidal removals.
 However, that ISO halo calculation did not include the effects of streams, and our calculations do not include the self-gravity of the progenitor.
 Depending on $\sigma_0$ and the age of the stream, the stream overdensity may be much larger or smaller than the halo of ISOs.
 There are also around a dozen other peaks in the line density distribution, which likely correspond to pericenter and apocenters of the scaffolding orbits, and extrema of the vertical motion of the stream particles.

 We simulate a variety of streams to understand how their properties (e.g. length, width, density distribution) scale with input properties (e.g. $\sigma_0$, progenitor orbit, and progenitor mass).
 For most of our sample of simulated streams, the progenitor of each stream is a star on a Sun-like orbit, with each stream simulating a different $\sigma_0$.
 Two streams with cluster progenitors are simulated.
-Additionally, we explore the effect of orbital eccentricity by simulating two streams with progenitor orbits closer to circular: the thin-disk-like stream (labeled ``Thin'') has a velocity difference from circular $0.31$ that of the Sun's deviation from circular, and the stream labeled ``Circ'' is just on a circular orbit.
-Finally, the stream labeled ``1 Gyr'' extends the time for high rate of supply of the ISOs, setting $t_f-t_0=1\ \mathrm{Gyr}$, whereas all other streams have the short supply time of $t_f-t_0=10\ \mathrm{Myr}$.
+Additionally, we explore the effect of orbital eccentricity by simulating two streams with progenitor orbits closer to circular: the thin-disk-like stream (labeled ``Thin Disk'') has a velocity difference from circular $0.31$ that of the Sun's deviation from circular, and the stream labeled ``Circular'' is just on a circular orbit.
+A stream with triple the Sun's peculiar velocity is also simulated and labelled ``Thick Disk''.
+Finally, the streams labeled ``1 Gyr'' and ``4.4 Gyr'' extend the time for high rate of supply of the ISOs, setting $t_f-t_0=1\ \mathrm{Gyr}$ or $4.4$ Gyr respectively, whereas all other streams have the short supply time of $t_f-t_0=10\ \mathrm{Myr}$.

 We are particularly interested in the mass-weighted density PDF of the stream (Figure~\ref{fig:densityPDF}), since the distribution will be crucial in the next section.
 We denote this quantity $p(\log_{10}\rho) \equiv d M/d\log_{10}\rho$: the distribution of mass in the stream per unit log density.
 Equivalently, this is the distribution of log-densities within which a randomly drawn ISO from the stream will be present.
 We normalize this distribution so that $\int p(\log_{10}\rho) d\log_{10}\rho = 1$.
 Examples of the density PDF are shown in Figure~\ref{fig:densityPDF}.
 In the left panel, a single stream's PDF is shown at a logarithmically spaced sequence of times from $10^8$ years to $10^{10}$ years.
 On the right, the density PDF is shown for a wide variety of streams (detailed below), with the density normalized to $\rho_0(t,\sigma)$, to be defined momentarily.